 action="URL"

-to open in a new tab.
-Otherwise if not defined, it will default totarget="_self"
+Optional, open in a new tab.
+If this is not defined, it will default totarget="_self"

 <form action="https://code-boxx.com">